Describe your day-to-day responsibilities.

 Which of Medxcel’s Core Values speaks to you and why?

-I would definitely say Dedication.
+I would definitely say dedication.
 I have been working here a long time and I’ve been very dedicated to this facility and to saving the health system money on their energy costs and on everything that I purchase on their behalf.
 I work diligently with our vendors to get the best possible prices.
 Back in 2019 we installed a new chiller.
 When we purchased it, it was a very new technology and hadn’t been widely tested.
 There were only one or two places in the whole country that had this type of chiller.
 I didn’t feel comfortable putting this new unproven technology in our plant without having some king of extended warranty on it.
 I insisted on a 10-year bumper-to-bumper parts and labor warranty and I got it.
-Thank goodness we did, my gut was right and we’ve had some fairly costly issues with it in the past year and a half, all of which were thankfully covered by the warranty.
+Thank goodness we did, my gut was right, as we’ve had some fairly costly issues with it in the past year and a half, all of which were thankfully covered by the warranty.

 What is the most unusual thing that’s happened during your career?